On-line Spot Volatility-Estimation and Decomposition with Nonlinear Market Microstructure Noise Models

 \section{Concluding Remarks}

-We have presented a new technique for the on-line estimation of time-varying volatility based on noisy transaction data.
-The algorithm updates the volatility estimate immediately after the occurrence of a new transaction, and it therefore is as close to the market as possible.
-It is straightforward to extend our method to more complicated price models (e.g. with a drift term) or other microstructure noise models.

-Our work was guided by the goal to execute all calculations on-line in a high-frequency situation, and, at the same time, to base all methods on solid statistical principles.
-We feel that this goal has been achieved: Our algorithm is computationally efficient and it can be applied in real-time.
-On a recent personal computer an efficient implementation of our method requires a few milliseconds for a single update of the estimator (including one iteration of the particle filter with 500 particles).
-We use particle filters in nonlinear state space models and EM-type algorithms.
+We have presented a technique for the on-line estimation of time-varying volatility based on noisy transaction data.
+The algorithm updates the volatility estimate immediately after a new transaction.
+On a recent personal computer an efficient implementation of the method requires a few milliseconds for a single update of the estimator (including one iteration of the particle filter with 500 particles).

-The contribution of this work is manifold.
-First, we have proposed a nonlinear market microstructure noise model that covers bid-ask bounces, time-varying bid-ask spreads, and the discreteness of prices observed in real data.
+The paper contains different contributions: First, we have proposed a nonlinear market microstructure noise model that covers bid-ask bounces, time-varying bid-ask spreads, and the discreteness of prices observed in real data.
 Second, the problem of on-line volatility estimation has been treated in a nonlinear state-space framework.
-The filtering distribution of the efficient price can be approximated with a particle filter and the volatility can be estimated as a parameter of the filtering distribution.
+The filtering distribution of the efficient price is approximated with a particle filter and the volatility is estimated as a parameter of the filtering distribution.